Gilling East, Holy Cross Church

 One of the Victorian windows depicts four of the six Biblical 'Acts of Corporal Mercy' based on Matthew 25:34-6.
 The scenes depict giving food and drink to the hungry and thirsty, visiting the sick, offering hospitality to strangers, and visiting prisoners.
 This subject is rarely seen in stained glass windows.
 The most famous example of medieval glass on the subject is at All Saints, North Street in York.

 What is interesting about this window is that the figures are shown in medieval costume and all the architectural details are medieval.
-That might suggest that the artist was influenced by the All Saints, North Street medieval window, as none of the other 19th-century windows in the church show the same medieval influence.
+That might suggest that the artist was influenced by the All Saints, North Street medieval window, as none of the other 19th-century windows in the church shows the same medieval influence.

 Set into a marble grave slab in the chancel floor is a small rectangular memorial brass commemorating Robert Wellyngton, who served as Rector of Gilling in 1438.
 Wellyngton built the west tower and gave money for a bell as well as inserting a priest's door in the chancel and installing the middle window nearby.